List of WWII Maybach engines: Maybach history, 1935–1945

+A Tiger tank undergoing an engine swap (HL230 P45), Romania 1944.
+(Note: This is Tiger A31, 3.
+Zug, 9.
+Kompanie, of III./Panzer-Regiment Großdeutschland. (i.e. Platoon leader's tank, 3rd Platoon, 9th Company, 3rd Battalion, Panzer-Regiment Großdeutschland.
+The crane is a Bilstein-Drehkran on a Büssing-NAG 4500 A (A=Allrad, all-wheel drive).)

 Although a steady supply of spare parts is essential to an army in the field, the production of complete engines always took priority over providing spares.
 (Note: (Müller-Hillebrand 1982).
 The lead author of this pamphlet, General Burkhart Müller-Hillebrand worked in the Operational History (German) Section of the US Army Historical Division in Karlsruhe after the war, helping to write operational histories from the German point of view.)
 According to Albert Speer, Hitler himself never realised this importance: "One of his worst failings was that he simply did not understand the necessity for supplying the armies with sufficient spare parts."
 (Note: Speer continues: "This disastrous tendency was evident as early as 1942: "Presented the Führer with the monthly list of tank replacement parts and reported that despite the increase in production the demand is so high that to raise the production of spare parts we must decrease the production of new tanks."
 (Führerprotokoll, May 6–7, 1942, Point 38.) [...]
 General Guderian, the Inspector General of Tank Ordnance, frequently pointed out to me that if we could repair our tanks quickly, thanks to sufficient spare parts, we could have more available for battle, at a fraction of the cost, than by producing new ones.
 But Hitler insisted on the priority of new production, which would have had to be reduced by 20 percent if we made provision for such repairs.)

 Germany never achieved the industrial capacity needed to keep its military vehicles running efficiently: when the Russian campaign got underway, the deficiencies of the armaments industry and the organisation of maintenance depots became obvious.
 The German armed forces suffered from continual shortages of spare parts for tanks and half-tracks until the end of the war.
 When the first Tiger I tanks arrived in Russia in autumn 1942, there was only one spare engine and one transmission for every 10 tanks.
 A critical lack of spare parts meant that most of them were out of commission within a short period, sometimes for weeks on end.
 Despite various attempts at re-organisation, friction between the distribution systems of the German Army (das Heer) and the civilian Ministry of Armaments (and from 1944 the 'Rüstungsstab') often led to confrontation and inefficiency.
 Some of this can be blamed on Karl-Otto Saur of the Ministry of Armaments, whose ruthless drive for greater overall production figures tended to override the need for testing and durability concerns, and the manufacture of enough spare parts.